immobiliare/RealHTTP/Documentation/HTTPRequest.md

 # HTTP Request

-- Introduction
 - Configure a Request
 - Decodable Request
 - Chainable Configuration
-    - Set Request Headers
+- Set Content
-    - Set Request Content
+    - Set Headers
     - Set Query Parameters
     - Set JSON Body
     - Set Form URL Encoded
     - Set Multipart Form
 - Modify an URLRequest
 - Execute Request
+- Response Handling
+- Response Validation
-- Data Observers
+- Upload/Download Large Data
-## Introduction

 IndomioHTTP provides a variety of convenience methods for making HTTP requests.
 At the simplest, just provide a String that can be converted into a URL: